greenplum-db/gpdb/src/backend/codegen/README.md

-# Greenplum codegen utils
+# GPDB codegen utils (src/backend/codegen/utils)
-Support library for integrating LLVM code-generation in a larger C++ codebase.
+Support library for integrating LLVM code-generation in GPDB.
 This augments the core functionality provided by the LLVM C++ libraries for program construction, optimization, and execution with additional features to help runtime-generated code integrate smoothly with statically compiled code.